 Cornell law professor says calls for his firing over protest criticism almost 'totalitarian'

-Cornell Law School professor William A. Jacobson said he’s “never seen” anything like the backlash he’s facing from some students and staff at his school, who are calling for him to be fired for a blog post he wrote that fact-checked and criticized elements of the George Floyd-related protests.
+Cornell Law School professor William A. Jacobson said he’s “never seen” anything like the backlash he’s facing from some students and staff at his school, who are calling for him to be fired for blog posts he wrote that fact-checked and criticized elements of the George Floyd-related protests.

-“This is so far beyond political correctness,” Jacobson told Fox News' Laura Ingraham in her Thursday evening show.
-“This I almost a totalitarian type of mentality that everything you say and everything you do is watched and, if you don’t tow the party line completely, you’re ostracized.”
+“This is so far beyond political correctness,” the tenured professor said Thursday in an exclusive interview on "The Ingraham Angle."
+“This is almost a totalitarian type of mentality that everything you say and everything you do is watched and, if you don’t tow the party line completely, you’re ostracized.”

+Jacobson wrote two posts on the subject of police brutality.
+One explained why the “hands up don’t shoot” mantra was based on a "lie," and the other featured Jacobson explaining why he believes the nationwide protests and the death of Floyd had long been brewing, charging that the founders of Black Lives Matter are “anti-American, anti-capitalist activists” who aim to dismantle capitalism and seek revenge.

+The professor also wrote that he has been in an "awkward relationship" with his fellow faculty members for years since he launched his website, Legal Insurrection, in 2008.

-Jacobson said he had pointed out on his blog Legal Insurrection that the “hands up, don’t shoot” rallying cry associated with Black Lives Matter protests – which is based on the idea that Michael Brown, a black man who was killed by a white police officer in Ferguson, Mo., in 2014, was shot while he had his hands up saying “don’t shoot” – never happened.
+Jacobson explained to host Laura Ingraham that he had pointed out on his website that the “hands up, don’t shoot” rallying cry associated with Black Lives Matter protests – which is based on the idea that Michael Brown, a black man who was killed by a white police officer in Ferguson, Mo., in 2014, was shot while he had his hands up saying “don’t shoot” – actually never happened.

-“That’s a complete fabrication," he told Ingraham.
+“That’s a complete fabrication," he said.
 "It’s not a fabrication because I say it’s a fabrication.
 It’s a fabrication because after an exhaustive investigation by the Obama, Eric Holder Justice Department, they found that never actually happened.”

 CORNELL LAW PROFESSOR SAYS 'COORDINATED EFFORT' LAUNCHED AGAINST HIM FOR CRITICIZING BLACK LIVES MATTER, CONDEMNS INSINUATIONS HE'S RACIST